ewute/econ-thesis/paper2.md

 ---
 output:
+  pdf_document: default
   html_document: default
-  pdf_document: default
 ---
 # From Screen to Page: How Anime Adaptations Influence Manga Sales

 ## Abstract
 Understanding audience engagement is central to effective marketing and media strategies.
 This study employs a regression discontinuity design (RDD) on weekly manga sales around key anime adaptation dates to estimate the causal impact of anime adaptations on manga sales.
 While anime premieres and finales show minimal direct effects, pre-release advertisements substantially boost manga sales approximately three weeks prior to airing, highlighting the power of marketing as a driver of consumer interest.
+Interestingly, specific genres that translate well onto the screen differentially gain more visibility from advertising than narrative-driven genres.

 ## Introduction
 Adaptations have long been pivotal in entertainment, transforming written stories into visual spectacles.
 Classic fairy tales such as *Cinderella* and *Snow White* began as literary works, evolved into animated films, and eventually inspired live-action remakes.
 Films like *The Wizard of Oz* (1939) and *Harry Potter* (2001) further demonstrate the central role adaptations play in media economics.
 Recently, video games like *League of Legends* have joined this trend with shows such as *Arcane* (2021).